-Dramatic urges that termination of its exclusive right to certain kinds of theatrical performances of To Kill a Mockingbird would improperly disrupt the value that Dramatic received as part of its deal with Lee.
-See Br.
-37-38.
+Before the Second Circuit, Dramatic also urged that termination of its exclusive right to certain kinds of theatrical performances of To Kill a Mockingbird would improperly disrupt the value that Dramatic received as part of its deal with Lee.
+See Brief of Defendant-Appellant 36-38, Atticus LLC v.
+Dramatic Publ'g Co., No. 23-1226 (2d Cir.
+May 1, 2024).
 But Dramatic has already received more than the full benefit of its original bargain.
 At the time Lee made her original grant to Dramatic in 1969, copyrights lasted only for an initial term of 28 years and a renewal term of 28 years, for a total of 56 years.
 See 17 U.S.C. § 23 (1926).
 When Congress created the termination right in 1976, it did not disturb rights during that 56-year period.
 Instead, Congress extended copyrights by 19 years and designed the termination right to begin with that extension period.
-See 17 U.S.C. § 304(a) (1976); H.R.
+See id. § 304(a) (1976); H.R.
 Rep. No. 94-1476, at 140 ("[T]he extended term represents a completely new property right, and there are strong reasons for giving the author, who is the fundamental beneficiary of copyright under the Constitution, an opportunity to share in it.").
 Congress later extended the length of copyrights by another 20 years.
 See 17 U.S.C. § 304(a) (1998).
 Those extensions of Lee's copyright provide Dramatic with more value than it bargained for, not less, even if Dramatic does not retain a right to exclude new derivative works.

 In any event, the termination provisions are designed to allow the author to cancel the original deal transferring exclusive rights.
-As the district court observed, the provisions expressly allow termination of an "exclusive or nonexclusive grant," 17 U.S.C. § 304(c) (emphasis added); Dkt.
-No. 65, at 16, 18, and the limitation refers to the "termination" and the "terminated grant" without suggesting that exclusive grants cannot be terminated, 17 U.S.C. § 304(c)(6)(A).
+The provisions expressly allow termination of an "exclusive or nonexclusive grant," 17 U.S.C. § 304(c) (emphasis added); and the limitation refers to the "termination" and the "terminated grant" without suggesting that exclusive grants cannot be terminated, id. § 304(c)(6)(A).

 Dramatic's argument also proves too much by suggesting that authors could never terminate a full copyright assignment once the grantee has created a derivative work, as the author's use of the other reverted copyright rights could potentially have some impact on the value of using the preexisting derivative work.
 That result is irreconcilable with the statute's logic.
 Congress designed the derivative-works limitation to encourage investment in derivative works and public access to such works.
 Congress did not set out to protect the grantee's exact market for distribution or exploitation of its derivative work by preventing the public from enjoying any new derivative works.